 - Good Colors, Evil Colors: The colours designated to each character are symbolic and can be a reference to their moral alignment.

 - Good Is Not Nice: Hyde may have good in him, but he has issues with getting too close to people, he can be very selfish and when he doesn't get his way, he can be very mean as seen in Act 6.

 - Grey-and-Gray Morality: The whole theme of the comic is being opposites, but not necessarily one person being good and the other bad.
 There are different kinds of good and bad people in the comic.

 - Hair of Gold, Heart of Gold: Hyde is a blonde in this adaptation and does have some good in him.

-- Half Breed: Sgt.
+- Half-Human Hybrid: Sgt.
 Oliver Drumwell is half human and half troll.

 - Handsome Lech: Hyde likes female attention and he is big flirt though in reality, he only loves Lucy, but he is afraid to commit because he fears being hurt or used.